😐Monthly costs for one person with rent: $1,682 in Mexico City versus $1,090 in Santa Fe.

 Mexico City vs Santa Fe: Cost of Living - Frequently Asked Questions

-What is the total cost difference between living in Mexico City and Santa Fe?
+What is the total cost difference between living in Mexico City and in Santa Fe?

 Which city pays better: Mexico City or Santa Fe?

-Mexico City pays 34% more on average, which matters when comparing affordability.
+Average pay runs 26% higher in Mexico City, which matters when comparing affordability.
 Whether that higher income actually nets you more depends on your spending habits and housing choices.

-How do apartment prices compare in Mexico City and Santa Fe?
+How do apartment prices compare in Mexico City and in Santa Fe?

 Which city has cheaper restaurants?